GoDkILLeR-04/Tata-Motors-Valuation/README.md

 # Tata Motors Stock Valuation

-This repository provides a suite of stock valuation models—**Discounted Cash Flow (DCF)**, **Relative Valuation**, and **Sum of the Parts (SOTP)**—to help you estimate the intrinsic and relative value of a publicly traded company.
+This repository provides a suite of stock valuation models **Discounted Cash Flow (DCF)**, **Relative Valuation**, and **Sum of the Parts (SOTP)** to help you estimate the intrinsic and relative value of a publicly traded company.
 Whether you want to analyze a single-segment business or a diversified conglomerate, this toolkit offers practical, customizable templates for your analysis.

 ---